-The CAA's PBN STAR Replication Policy for Conventional STAR Replacement (Ref 6) has been used as a basis for this proposal.
+The CAA's PBN STAR Replication Policy for Conventional STAR Replacement (Ref 7) has been used as a basis for this proposal.
 It defines PBN STAR Replication as a PBN redesign of an existing conventional STAR from the commencement of the STAR in the ATS en-route network to the termination point without introducing any change to existing track patterns over the ground.
 RNAV5 is mandated for en-route IFPs and does not require consultation under the CAA's replication policy.

 This proposal has been used as an opportunity to review the relevance of the existing procedures and their details.
-As such, methods such as introducing truncations where an existing ATS route already formed the initial section of a STAR have been explored and considered, in line with the STAR replication policy mentioned above.
-Additionally the removal of some STARs will also occur and, where important Descent Planning levels relevant to the current Conventional procedure are vital, the RNAV version of these STARs will be extended back to ensure these levels are captured on the new procedures - in some cases this will require the establishment of additional STARs to ensure all flight options and levels are captured but will not change the lateral track or vertical profile of traffic flown today.
+As such, methods such as extending back RNAV versions of existing STARs - to ensure that important Descent Planning Levels are incorporated - have been explored and considered.
+In some cases, this will require the establishment of additional STARs to ensure that all flight options and levels are captured; but will not change the lateral track or vertical profile of traffic flown today.
+This had been in line with the STAR replication policy mentioned above.
+Additionally, the removal of some STARs will also occur.